ai4os/ai4-docs/source/howtos/deploy/oscar.rst

 .. image:: /_static/images/dashboard/oscar-table.png

-Click on :material-outlined:`info;1.5em` ``Info`` fo your service and you will find all the variables you need for making a prediction:
+Click on :material-outlined:`info;1.5em` ``Info`` for your service and you will find all the variables you need for making a prediction:

 * **for synchronous calls**: the ``endpoint`` you will query and the secret ``token`` you need for authentication.
 * **for asynchronous calls**: all the variables related to the `MINIO storage <https://min.io/>`__ that handles your predictions.